psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 " Latt vs fyll a panyer
 " Of this that God hath sent :
 " Tomorovn whan the day dothe spryng
-" Ye schill to CardyfFe to the kynge,
+" Ye schill to Cardyffe to the kynge,
 " And yeve hym to present ;
 " And seche a yefte ye may haue there,
 " That the better wee may fare all this yere ;
 " J tell you werament."
 Sir Cleges gravnted sone thereto :
-" To morovn to Cardiiffe will J goo,
+" To morovn to Cardyffe will J goo,
 " After your entent."

 On the moroun, whan yt was lyght,